taolicd/taolicd.github.io/_posts/blog/2016-05-29-machinelearning_2.markdown

 ---

-## Machine learning algorithms
+## Machine learning algorithm categorization

-The goal of using a machine learning algorithm is to uncover patterns and be able to use the machine to automate tasks that conventional algorithms hardly can handle.
+The goal of using a machine learning algorithm is to uncover patterns and to use the machine to automate tasks that conventional algorithms hardly can handle.
 Here are some of the things a machine learning algorithm can help you achieve:

 * categorization/classification
 * prediction